raqssr/CM_VetCare_Android/README.md

 * Task list with all the tasks for the day.
 * Possibility to mark any task as completed by reading the QR Code associated to the animal.
 * Tasks synchronized with Google Calendar.
 * Animal identification with NFC.
+This feature was tested with another application (developed by the group) to simulate a NFC tag.
-* All important animal's information presented in its profile and also biosignals (simulated) like temperature and heart beating presented in chart.
+* All important animal's information presented in its profile and also biosignals (simulated) like temperature and heart beatings presented in chart.
 * Possibility to discharge animal and generate a report with important information about the time the animal was hospitalized.
 * Reports directly saved in Google Drive.
 * Possibility to send message to the animal's owner without having to insert his phone number.